Spotlight on: Jon Dowling of Counterprint on self-publishing, classic design books and surviving change

 Where do you source classic design books from?

 Right now, we mainly buy them from online sites and antique dealers in Europe.
 Designers get in touch with us wanting to sell their collections.
 We receive books from retirees or magazines; you name it.
 We can also be found rummaging around your local Oxfam bookshop on a Saturday morning, though with a two-year-old, this isn't as common a sight as it once was.

 Any unusual finds along the way?
 Tell us more

-We’ve found signed copies, beautiful inscriptions, obviously some very rare editions, but the most exciting are when you uncover a book you know is worth an incredible amount of money.
-It really is extremely rare and I think it’s becoming harder to do.
-Perhaps sites like Counter-Print and our competitors have ourselves to blame for that.
-Now that so many vintage design books have been bought and sold online, it’s not that hard to find out the worth of something.
+We've found signed copies, beautiful inscriptions, and rare editions.
+Still, the most exciting is when you uncover a book you know is worth an incredible amount of money.
+It is extremely rare, and I think it's becoming harder.
+Perhaps sites like Counterprint and our competitors have ourselves to blame for that.
+Now that so many vintage design books have been bought and sold online, it's not hard to find their worth.

 We've found Herb Lubalin, Milton Glaser and Lou Dorfsman books that are probably worth around £200 for a fiver.
 That's a great morning.

 Have there been any titles you've held onto?
 What were they and why?